Skip to main contentSkip Navigation or Skip to Content

 How useful and important office hours are!
 In my first year I didn’t take advantage of these opportunities to meet with faculty one on one.
 Now, if I’m struggling with a concept or unsure that I’m doing an assignment correctly, I prepare a few questions and go meet with my prof. I also wish I knew about ESTR’s Market on my first day!
 The food is amazing and the people are great!

-My academic “a-ha moment”
+My academic “a-ha moment”:

 Drawing my own diagrams or visual representations for key information changed studying for me.
 It’s much easier for me to recall images rather than text.
 Once I figured this out, I became a lot less anxious about studying because I had a strategy I knew worked for me.

-• Mike
+• Andrew

-Learn more about Mike
+Learn more about Andrew

 I never go to class without:

-My academic “a-ha moment”
+My academic “a-ha moment”:

 • Maggie Jones 2